 In 2017, Stop Hillary PAC officially changed its name to the “Committee to Defend the President,” dedicating itself to defending President Trump and his “America First” agenda—and supporting those who enact it.
 In 2018, the Committee spent over $1 million in support of Sen. Marsha Blackburn’s (R-TN) candidacy with TV and digital advertising, polling research, and grassroots outreach, among other initiatives.

-North Carolina’s Ninth Congressional District was billed as ground zero for republicans and democrats going into the 2020 election.
+North Carolina’s Ninth Congressional District w as billed as ground zero for Republicans and Democrats going into the 2020 election.
 The Committee to Defend the President quickly mobilized for then-State Senator Dan Bishop, spending more than $200,000 in support of his candidacy.
-During the most critical time of the election, the Committee delivered targeted television and digital advertisements, as well as implemented a successful countywide grassroots outreach program.
+During the most critical time of the election, the Committee delivered targeted television and digital advertisements, as well as implementing a successful countywide grassroots outreach program.

 The Committee is now committed to re-electing President Trump and defending his agenda for years to come.
-It has partnered with Great America PAC to roll out the “Great America Voter Drive,” spending more than $1 million to register new Trump voters in key battleground states, such as Florida, Michigan, Pennsylvania, and North Carolina.
+It has partnered with Great America PAC to roll out the “Great America Voter Drive,” pledging to spend more than $1 million to register new Trump voters in key battleground states, such as Florida, Michigan, Pennsylvania, and North Carolina.
 The Committee has also acquired Lt.
-Col. Allen West as a strategic advisor to promote its efforts to re-elect President Trump in 2020.
+Col. Allen West as a strategic senior advisor to promote its efforts to re-elect President Trump in 2020.

 For as long as President Trump is making America great again, we will be there in the trenches, fighting by his side.